rodeoflagellum/rodeoflagellum.github.io/_posts/2022-02-21-for-gene-edited-babies.md

 How many of them would really want this?
   Hereitably AND detectable disabilities? -->

+#### *Adjustments*

+In this section, I will provide adjustments to my forecasts as new and existing information becomes known to me.
+I expect to do this every year until 2030.

+#### *Retrospective*

+In this section, I will examine the actual value resolve value, i.e. the number of designer babies born by 2030, and will discuss the manners in which I was incorrect.

 ## Appendix

 #### *Armsby et al. Survey Figures*